Sturm College Of Law: Top Things To Know

 University Rankings And Recognition

 The Sturm College of Law’s ranking has consistently improved over the years, solidifying its position as one of the top law schools in the country.
-The Sturm College of Law has earned No. 88 (tie) out of 195 in the Best Law Schools rankings and holds the impressive No. 11 (tie) out of 67 in Part-time Law programs.
-These rankings reflect the law school’s commitment to providing high-quality legal education and its ability to meet the diverse needs of both full-time and part-time students.
-As a prospective law student, it is crucial to consider the Sturm College of Law ranking when making your decision, as it speaks volumes about the quality of education and resources available.
+According to the U.S. News & World Report 2025 edition, Sturm College of Law is ranked No. 88 (tie) among 195 Best Law Schools nationwide and No. 11 (tie) out of 67 Part-Time Law programs.
+While rankings can fluctuate slightly each year, these positions reflect the school’s consistent academic quality and national recognition.

 History Of The Sturm College Of Law